patricksurry/c65/README.md

     $f007   stop    Reading here stops the cycle counter
     $f008-b cycles  Current 32 bit cycle count in NUXI order

+    $f00c-f -       Unused

     $f010   blkio   Write here to execute a block IO action (see below)
     $f011   status  Read block IO status here
     $f012-3 blknum  Block number to read/write
     $f014-5 buffer  Start of 1024 byte memory buffer to read/write

 ## Block IO

+Block IO supports virtual memory with an external binary file to emulate storage devices, memory banking and paging.
+To enable block IO, specify a block file using the `-b ...` option.
+Up to 16 virtual block devices can be mapped to regions of the file.
+By default all devices map 1Kb blocks from the start of the file, but this can be configured dynamically from 65c02 code (see below).

 The base address (default $f010) is the first byte of a six byte interface: